Ensembling Off-the-shelf Models for GAN Training: Training and Hyperparameter details

-\paragraph{Training hyperparameters and memory requirement.} We keep similar architecture and training hyperparameters as StyleGAN2-ADA~\cite{stylegan2ada} i.e. gamma regularization is $1$, learning rate $0.002$, path length regularization $2$ for experiments with datasets of $256$ resolution.
-For datasets with $512$ resolution, gamma of $0.5$ and learning rate $0.0025$ is used similar to StyleGAN2-ADA.
-The ADA target value for original discriminator in StyleGAN2-ADA is $0.6$.
-For discriminators based on pre-trained models, target probability for ADA technique is $0.3$ for all experiments except full-dataset setting on \textsc{FFHQ} and \textsc{LSUN} categories where its $0.1$.
-For augmentation, we used cutout + ADA (bgc) ~\cite{stylegan2ada} for augmenting real and fake images input to the pretrained model based discriminator unless DiffAugment is mentioned.
-In case of full-dataset experiment where we finetune StyleGAN2 model, original discriminator has non-augmented real and fake images as input.
+\paragraph{Training hyperparameters and memory requirement.} We keep similar architecture and training hyperparameters as StyleGAN2-ADA~\cite{stylegan2ada}.
 For experiments on \textsc{FFHQ}, \textsc{LSUN Cat}, and \textsc{LSUN Church} with varying sample size, number of feature maps at shallow layers is halved~\cite{stylegan2ada}.
-All experiments are done with a batch size of $16$ (mini-batch std $4$) on a single RTX 3090 GPUs for $256$ resolution and $4$ GPUs for $512$, $1024$ resolution datasets.
-In case of \textsc{LSUN Horse}, we used a batch size of 64.
+For $256$ resolution datasets, the weight of $R_1$ regularization ($\gamma$) in the original discriminator is $1$, learning rate is $0.002$ and path length regularization is $2$.
+For datasets with $512$ resolution, $\gamma$ is $0.5$ and learning rate is $0.0025$.
+When using ADA in our vision-aided adversarial loss, we employ cutout + bgc~\cite{stylegan2ada} policy for augmentation, and if the linear probe accuracy of the selected model is above $90\%$ one-sided label smoothing~\cite{improvedgan_labelsmoothing} is used as a regularization.
+The ADA target value for the original discriminator in StyleGAN2-ADA is kept the same at $0.6$.
+For vision-aided discriminators, we use $0.3$ as the target probability for ADA in all limited data experiments.
+In case of finetuning from the StyleGAN2 model in the full-dataset setting on \textsc{FFHQ} and \textsc{LSUN} categories, the original discriminator has non-augmented real and fake images as input and ADA target for additional discriminators is $0.1$.
+In case of training with DiffAugment, we always use one-sided label smoothing and all three augmentations color, translation, and cutout.
+All experiments are done with a batch size of $16$ (mini-batch std $4$) on a single RTX 3090 GPU for $256$ resolution, and $4$ GPUs for $512$, $1024$ resolution datasets.
+In the case of \textsc{LSUN Horse}, we fine-tuned StyleGAN2 (config F) model with a batch size of $64$ and use $\gamma$ value of $100$ following \cite{stylegan2}.